 Dr. Steinsapir is widely respected among his fellow plastic surgeon colleagues and has patients from all over the world who travel to California to benefit from his oculofacial expertise and advanced surgical skillset.
 Dr. Steinsapir is highly experienced performing surgical corrective measures to address several common types of eyelid malpositions:

 before & afters

-- Eyelid Ptosis: eyelid ptosis is themedical term used to describe sagging or drooping of the upper and/or lower eyelids.
-Ptosis of the upper eyelids can change the natural contour of the upper eyelid, potentially impairing the patient’s vision, while ptosis of the lower eyelids may result in inferior scleral show (white showing below the colored region of the eye).
+- Eyelid Ptosis: eyelid ptosis is the themedical term used to describe sagging or drooping eyelids.
+Ptosis of the upper eyelids can change the natural contour of the upper eyelid, potentially impairing the patient’s vision, while ptosis of the lower eyelids may result in an inferior scleral show (white showing below the colored region of the eye).
 Eyelid ptosis may be congenital (hereditary) or acquired over time or as a consequence of surgery or trauma.

 - Marcus-Gunn Jaw-Winking Ptosis: for patients with this less common form of congenital eyelid malposition, movement of the jaw causes a fall in the position of one of the eyelids, leading to a drooping or sagging appearance

 - Acquired Eyelid Ptosis: the majority of upper eyelid ptosis cases in adults are acquired, rather than congenital.
 There are several causes of acquired ptosis.
 The most common cause appears to be attenuation of the levator aponeurosis, which becomes stretched out over time.
 Other causes of acquired ptosis generally fall into one of four broad categories: neurogenic, myogenic, traumatic, and mechanical.
 It is helpful to classify and properly diagnosis the basis of the droopy eyelid, as this has a bearing on the treatment choice to repair the condition.